inimino/react-flux-todo/README.md

 The state object is treated as immutable (even though it is actually not).

+There is a single state object that represents the entire current state of the UI, is JSON-serializable, is never mutated except in one place, and is passed down (in whole or in part) through all React components.
+There is no state visible in the UI except what is stored in this single state object.

 Anything that needs to do so generates an "event" by calling a function `evt`.

 The `evt` function turns these events into updates of the state object, and calls `render` again at the top level to update the React view.